SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Press "CREATE"

-After the rule has been created, it is automatic active and alarms should appear, assuming that there are min and max values defined for the selected data point.
+After the rule has been created, it is automatic active and alarms should appear.

-### Cyclic Execution Protection
+### Chain rule execution

 Smart Rules can create new data item in the platform.
 For example, the threshold rule creates new alarms.
+Those new data can be further handled by smart rules.
+For example, by "On alarm send e-mail" rule.
-Using this mechanism, it would in theory be possible to overload the platform by having rules that have cyclic dependencies.
+Using this mechanism, it is possible to create the chain of smart rules.
+However, please notice, there is a risk of creating cycle that can overload the platform and cause an excess of unwanted data.

-To protect the platform from this scenario, these dependencies are not allowed.
-Therefore one rule cannot trigger another rule.

 ## <a name="business"></a>Business Rule Package